 For 15 days, 2-3 times a year, children are provided rigorous academic and life skills inputs to enable their holistic development.

 Target Group: 6th -8th std. children

 Children from 3-4 villages are brought together at a cluster level centre, outside school hours, to engage them in academic and non- academic learning for 2-3 hours a day.

 Target Group: Up to 2 yrs; for children in 9th – 10th or 11th – 12th std.

 To support them through demands of higher education, promising children are provided rigorous academic and non-academic support to help transition aforementioned milestones.

 Youth Resource Centres

 Target Group: Adolescents

-These aim to guide students of senior secondary or tertiary education at the Panchayat/Block level towards academic excellence, leadership skills and personality development by engaging them in a multitude of carefully designed activities/initiatives through the year.
+Students of senior secondary or tertiary education at the Panchayat/Block level are guided towards academic excellence, leadership skills and personality development by engaging them in a multitude of carefully designed activities/initiatives.

 Kishori Groups (for females)